prabhant/prabhant/README.md

 ### :rocket: Engineer

 First and foremost my love from computer science started when i was in my middle school and made/coded my first animation on Flash.
 Though i am a generalist, my speciality is getting PoCs to an MVP and and MVP to a production ready system.
-I work on OpenML and multiple commercial EU projects like Staitway2AI and AIonDemand.
+I work on OpenML and multiple commercial EU projects like Stairway2AI and AIonDemand.
 I am involved in architecture design, schema, deployment and development of ML systems on these platform.
+I have worked on standardization of datasets, models and evaluations.
+I have developed OpenML BOOST platform for education for biomedical students for ML course.
 On OpenML I worked on designing the backend and cloud infrastructure.
 Few engineering tools i use in my day2day:
 - Kubernetes: For cluster management, networking, docker and object storage.